karrot-dev/yunity.org/user/pages/10.heartbeat/2018-09-16/item.md

 So, seems positive, but a bit longer to see if it works out.

-Me and Lise replied to enthusiasic people wanting to start food saving groups in São Paulo, Brazil and in Turkey, lets hope they find some energy to get started.
+Me and Lise replied to more enthusiasic people wanting to start food saving groups in São Paulo, Brazil and in Turkey, lets hope they find some energy to get started.

 _by Nick_

 ## [foodsharing.de](https://foodsharing.de)

 It's long been discussed to get a proper app for foodsharing, and some good steps towards that were recently made.
-I recent newcomer, Diego, created a skeleton android application written in Kotlin.
+A recent newcomer, Diego, created a skeleton android application written in Kotlin.
 I reworked a few bits and added a couple of extra API calls then moved it into our GitLab organization - you can find it at [gitlab.com/foodsharing-dev/foodsharing-android-kotlin](https://gitlab.com/foodsharing-dev/foodsharing-android-kotlin).
 It's still a proof of concept really, but a nice step forwards.

-One of our recent contributors Theo also started exporing mobile apps for iOS and created an experimental client.
+One of our newer contributors, Theo, also started exploring a mobile app for iOS and created an experimental client.
 You can find the project at [github.com/theolampert/foodsharing-ios](https://github.com/theolampert/foodsharing-ios).

-Me and Peter also discussed switching to use npm instead of yarn - mostly to take advantage of the fact that the [nodesecurity](https://nodesecurity.io/) project is now part of npm and included via the [npm audit](https://docs.npmjs.com/cli/audit) command.
+Me and Peter discussed switching to use npm instead of yarn - mostly to take advantage of the fact that the [nodesecurity](https://nodesecurity.io/) project is now part of npm and included via the [npm audit](https://docs.npmjs.com/cli/audit) command.
 But also I feel that the bugs that were in the earlier v5 releases (with the new `package-lock.json`) are probably fixed by now.

 I started working on adding [persistent cookie support](https://gitlab.com/foodsharing-dev/foodsharing/merge_requests/543) (so you don't have to login so frequently).
 I thought it would be a 2 character change, but ran into many difficulties - EU cookie law means we would have to get consent (where we don't for the existing session cookies), which could be in the form a of "remember me" checkbox (so now I have a UI design task), also the Symfony dependency injection got more complicated as I wanted to avoid setting cookies unless you are actually logged in.
 Such is the life of a software developer!